richardgill/richardgill.github.io/_posts/2014-10-25-doing-deployment-right.md

 These three are all useful for getting hosts into a state where they can run your software.
 They allow you to treat server configuration as code.
 They’re flexible tools which enable management of large groups of servers, personally I think of them as more advanced tools for scripting.

 ###Containers
-Containers are a tool which kind of looks and feels like a VM.
+Containers are a tool which kind of look and feel like a VM.
 But critically doesn’t have as many overheads.
 They offer all the isolation and reproducibility that a VM does, you can build your entire OS and packages from scratch every time.
 But they do it quicker / use less disk space.
 The most popular and overwhelming player in this space is [Docker](https://www.docker.com/).
 Containers are a game changer for deployment, they allow tonnes more stuff to be pulled into version control that wasn’t possible before.

-###Others

-There are many great tools which help with this.
-For continuous integration tools like [Travis-CI](https://travis-ci.org/) and [CircleCI](https://circleci.com/) are amazing because they allow you check in some config and they know how to build your software.
-Other CIs don’t do this, they make you configure them through a web UI and store them in a database…somewhere.

 ##Follow the rule of thumb